Office of Enforcement and Compliance Assurance: Office of Site Remediation Enforcement

 The Office of Site Remediation Enforcement manages the enforcement of EPA's national hazardous waste cleanup programs.
 The cleanup enforcement program protects human health and the environment by getting those responsible for a hazardous waste site to either clean up or reimburse EPA for its cleanup.
-EPA uses a number of cleanup authorities independently and in combination to address specific cleanup situations, including the Superfund law, RCRA and the Oil Pollution Act.
+EPA uses a number of cleanup authorities independently and in combination to address specific cleanup situations, including the Superfund law, Resource Conservation and Recovery Act, and the Oil Pollution Act.